 What was good and what was bad was a decision based on what I had learnt from observing & listening to people around me.
-Since my feelings were based on these things, people, situations… most of which I had no control over, I felt a terribly sense of helplessness.
+Since my feelings were based on these things, people, and situations… most of which I had no control over, I felt a terrible sense of helplessness.

 Helplessness: Playing Dead

 I even learnt to become fine with this helplessness (or at least I thought I was fine) and did nothing to feel better (play dead)…. till something happened, something that shook me.